stevana/armstrong-distributed-systems/docs/practice-in-programming.md

 figured out how to engineer things with the same degree of accurency and predicability as other more established fields.
-A less common explaination, which I'd like to explore in this post, is that just because we go to work and program for a whole day it doesn't mean that we are in fact practicing.
+A less common explaination, which I'd like to explore in this post, is that just because we go to work and program the whole day long it doesn't mean that we are in fact practicing.

 ## Defining practice